ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Both habitats are somewhat disturbance-dependent.
 In the past disturbance was provided by natural fire or wind blowdown, but in historic times disturbance has been primarily anthropogenic..
 Hence we find Frosted Elfins on power line cuts, rail lines, old sand/gravel pits, and airports.
 Maintenance of the habitat usually involves further mowing, fire, brush cutting or herbiciding to keep it open (e.g. Hopping 2009).
 Not all anthropogenic habitats with the food plant are suitable: highway shoulders with the food plant are generally not used by Frosteds, because mowing at the wrong time kills the larvae and because the wind and pollution may drive off adults.
 Habitats range from small to large in size.
 Frosted Elfins are not highly mobile; they are usually not found more than 20 meters from their food plant, and it is not known how well they disperse.
 Both lupine and Baptisia feeders do tolerate late summer or dormant season mowing every 1 to 4 years (NatureServe 2010).

 The use of fire to manage Frosted Elfin sites is controversial, and lupine and Baptisia feeders differ in this respect.
-Lepidopterist Dale Schweitzer argues that the pupae of lupine-feeders spend most of the year a centimeter or so below the soil surface and therefore probably survive fires, and in fact are fire-adapted.
-Although adults will leave an area after burning, this is probably due to short-term loss of nectar, and that historically they have re-colonized burned areas.
-However, tree removal is probably a technique less hazardous to pupae, and plant and butterfly response is quick and positive (e.g. Pfitsch and Williams 2009).
+Lepidopterist Dale Schweitzer argues that the pupae of lupine-feeders spend most of the year a centimeter or so below the soil surface and therefore to some extent survive fires (Schweitzer et al. 2011: 166).
+Although adults will leave an area after burning, this is probably due to short-term loss of nectar, and historically they have re-colonized burned areas.
+Even so, tree removal is a technique which is less hazardous to pupae, and in one well-documented case in the Rome, N. Y. sand plains, plant and butterfly response was quick and positive (Pfitsch and Williams 2009).

 Baptisia feeders, on the other hand, are not fire-adapted.
 Their pupae are found not underground but on the surface litter, and will not survive fires.
 Therefore, burning does not favor this species, but is lethal to it in the short run; thus only a portion of an actively used habitat should be burned each year (NatureServe 2010).